 Caramelized Banana and Peanut Butter Oatmeal – Heat a pan and sprinkle some sugar in it.
 Keep a banana, slit into half on the pan and cook until nicely browned and caramelized from both sides.
 Microwave peanut butter for 30 seconds if it’s too tight and top these two over your oatmeal.
 You can also sprinkle chia seeds on top.

 Blueberry Pie Oatmeal – Cook blueberries with very little water, honey, vanilla extract, and cornstarch until thick and top it on the oatmeal.

 Maple Cinnamon Oatmeal – Replace honey with maple syrup and vanilla with ground cinnamon and make this yummy version.

-Apple Cinnamon – Add 1 tsp coconut oil, 1 cup chopped apple, and 1/2 tsp ground cinnamon along with oats in the Instant Pot.
+Apple Cinnamon – Add 1 teaspoon coconut oil, 1 cup chopped apple, and ½ teaspoon ground cinnamon along with oats in the Instant Pot.

 Mango Chia Oatmeal – Top oatmeal with ripe mango cubes, chia seeds, and coconut flakes.

 Raisin Nut – Top oatmeal with maple syrup and a handful of raisins, walnuts, and almonds.